 Keep in mind when you transfer Meadow Rue to your garden that this plant will grow to the height of a tall adult human and, depending on the species, can spread out up to four feet.

 You must not plant it close than that minimum distance to any plant or tree that can match it for height and will crowd it, cause its branches to be pushed to one side, and generally detract from the beauty of the plant.
-Give this plant the space to grow and it will be a true ornament to your garden.
+Give this plant the space to grow and it will be a true ornament in your garden.

-Growing the plant
+Growing

 Meadow Rue evolved in marshes, and will do very well if you keep the ground moist, and use mulch to protect the roots from the heat.
 Generally speaking, you should keep in mind its native habitat and try to replicate it as accurately as possible.
-Meadow Rue will tolerate many grasses as neighbors, and indeed if you wish different plants to flourish well together, you cannot do better than to source them from the same environment.

 Propagation